CaptainDaVinci/General/README.md

-These are various undocumented C-Projects.
+These are various undocumented C Programs.